Centril/gradle-plugin-lgio/README.md

 LGIO is licensed under **Apache License 2.0**, see LICENSE for more information.

-@toxbee is the developing organisation and is currently maintained by @Centril
+toxbee is the developing organisation and is currently maintained by Centril